A Doctor’s Journal Entry on August 8,1945 by Vikram Seth

 A soldier stood nearby, silently, possibly trying to make sense of what had happened.
 He offered a towel to the disrobed doctor to cover his body.
 His legs, after so much of battering, refused to take commands.
 He told his wife Yecko-san to proceed to the hospital without waiting for him.
 She left reluctantly: his eyes followed her as she walked away.
 The parting, though insignificant, seemed to be so painful, but he had to be pragmatist in this hour of distress.

 The Doctor was overwhelmed with a torrent of thoughts.
 Angst, dread and doom overtook his power of judgment.
 A pall of gloom seemed to have fallen on the city.
 The atmosphere was ghoulish.
 People, with deep burns on their bodies seemed to move around aimlessly.
 They looked like ghosts from the other world.
 With hunched back and bent shoulders, they moved clinging to the last straw of hope to stay alive.

-A weird silence had shrouded the people who had managed to survive.
-They did not cry, wail, callout for help, protest, or pray.
-They just obeyed the commands of the unseen to lay silent.
+A weird silence had shrouded the survivors.
+They did not cry, wail, call out for help, protest, or pray.
+They just obeyed the commands of the Unseen to lay silent.